isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Creating a Cohort from a Visualization
 ======================================

-To create a cohort from a visualization, you must be in plot selection mode.
+To create a cohort from visualization, you must be in plot selection mode.
 If you are in plot selection mode, the crosshairs icon in the top right corner of the plot panel should be blue.
 If it is not, click on it and it should turn blue.